ViCCo-Group/thingsvision/docs/GettingStarted.md

       (bn1): BatchNorm2d(64, eps=1e-05, momentum=0.1, affine=True, track_running_stats=True)
       (conv2): Conv2d(64, 64, kernel_size [...]
 ```
 so the first convolutional layer is called `conv1` and the last convolutional layer is called `layer4.2.conv3`.
-The last fully connected layer is called `fc`.
+The last fully connected layer would be called `fc`.